windhamdavid/til/notes/house/helene.md

 ## Insurance

-- 09/27 - Notified agent via text ( Brian Schoch - State Farm Lic: SC-3612609 )
-  - agent responded "I will get the file claimed for you guys this morning"
+- 11/05 - claim estimate completed and added to claims hub portal
+- 11/05 - claims adjuster called
+  - said he was wrapping the estimate
+  - asked about food loss
+- 10/28 - met with claims adjuster ( Jonathan Bonitez Lozano )
+  - Appt @ 8am but showed up @ 6pm - took notes/photos
+  - submitted additional photos to insurance portal / shared damages list
+  - "allow 10 days for report" ( workdays would put it @ 11/11 )
+- 10/09 - spoke with Mr. SaintCome and scheduled appt for 10/28
+- 10/06 - adjuster called and changed in portal ( Evans SaintCome )
+  - returned call and left several voicemails
+- 10/01 - called adjuster assigned in portal ( Mick Kayat ) left message
 - 09/30 - "I don’t see your claim filed yet.
 Need me to file it for you?"
   - Claim filed # 40-P833-5X2 ( portal says filed on 9/29 )
   - Coverage: 400K dwelling, 300K personal property, 120K loss of use
     - Deductible: $4,005
-- 10/01 - called adjuster assigned in portal ( Mick Kayat ) left message
-- 10/06 - adjuster called and changed in portal ( Evans SaintCome )
-  - returned call and left several voicemails
-- 10/09 - spoke with Mr. SaintCome and scheduled appt for 10/28
-- 10/28 - met with claims adjuster ( Jonathan Bonitez Lozano )
-  - Appt @ 8am but showed up @ 6pm - took notes/photos
-  - submitted additional photos to insurance portal / shared damages list
-  - "allow 10 days for report" ( workdays would put it @ 11/11 )
+- 09/27 - Notified agent via text ( Brian Schoch - State Farm Lic: SC-3612609 )
+  - agent responded "I will get the file claimed for you guys this morning"

 ## Contractors